The Duerden Website

 So I left British Aerospace and Pat and I moved to Munich, Germany.

 We arrived on the 8th of January 1991 and the 12th January we went for our first Skiing lesson.
 It wasn't a happy day, especially for Pat, who hated every minute.
-I was one of the hardest days I have ever had.
-That's saying something considering that the first football training session every year was always very tough.
+It was one of the hardest days I have ever had.
+That's saying something considering that the first football training session each year was always very tough.

 I bought my first computer at the same time as I took an interest in my family tree.
-Little did I know that it would be my second main interest since I retired.
+Little did I know that it would be my second main interest once I retired.

-My first manager, Dave Welton, introduced me to golf.
+My first manager at Eurofighter, Dave Welton, introduced me to golf.
 I borrowed some clubs and the bug took hold.
-Just before I retired I bought a second hand set and started to go to the driving range and had lessons with Martin Watson back in Lytham when I had chance.
+Just before I retired I bought a second hand set and started to go to the driving range and had lessons with Martin Watson (then, assistant Pro at Lytham Green Drive Golf Club) back in Lytham when I had chance.

-We spent 7˝ years there before I retired at 55 from Eurofighter in May 1998.
-Flew back Sunday, played my first game Monday 1st June with Derek Hirst, Eric Boardman and Carol Nichols.
+We flew back Sunday, played my first game Monday 1st June with Derek Hurst, Eric Boardman and Carol Nichols.
 By Thursday, I had played and put 3 cards in to get a handicap.
-Derek, who was on the council made sure that I had my handicap (14) so I could play in my first competition Saturday.
+Derek, who was on the council made sure that I had my handicap (13) so I could play in my first Saturday competition.

-I've now been a member of Lytham Green Drive Golf Club for 8 years.
-This year I have a new challenge as I've taken on the position of Junior Organiser and have also been co-opted onto the council.
+I've now been a member of Lytham Green Drive Golf Club for 17 years.
+Some years ago, I took on a new challenge as the Junior Organiser and was co-opted onto the council

 7th August 2003: Handicap down to 7.